chrishengler/terraingen/docs/getting-started.md

 ## Installation

 1. First, ensure you have all required dependencies installed:
-   - CMake 3.x or higher
+   - CMake 3.10 or higher
    - A C++ compiler supporting C++11 or later
-   - LibPNG v1.6
    - Catch2 (for running tests)
-   - PkgConfig (MacOS only)

 2. Clone the repository:
    ```bash